What to Know About Hiring Cycles to Ensure a Successful Job Search

 What’s particularly notable about these figures is this: For most of the JOLTS history the number of hires (measured throughout the month) has exceeded the number of job openings (measured only on the last business day of the month).
 Since January 2015, however, this relationship has reversed, with job openings consistently outnumbering hires.

 In other words, there are a LOT of open jobs.
 In April, there were 1.5 million more job openings than there were newly hired people.
-In fact, there are now more jobs available than there are unemployed people!
+There are now more jobs available than there are unemployed people!
 The ratio of unemployed persons per job opening was 0.8 in April according to JOLTS.

 Clearly, in this market, the onus is on companies to act quickly lest they lose out on hiring the best talent.